TedHusted/awake/awake.md/awake.md

 ###

-“I’m confused, Harper” says Dr. Marquez.
-“You decided to meet with the NTSB because you were afraid that your sibling-in-law is being gaslit.”

-Carla speaks up, “Elena Vargas is the Chief Experience Officer at Pulse.
-It seems  strange that her memory of the call is different in one specific way.”

-“Usually, if the recording passes AI detection, then the person simply mis-remembers,” says Marquez.
+“I’m confused, Harper” says dgteif the recording passes SI detection, then the person simply mis-remembers,” says Marquez.

 Carla nods.
 “True.
-But we have another recording that passes AI detection.
+But we have another recording that passes SI detection.
 That video was definitely modified.”

 “Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”